Th0u305/typescript-prob/blog-2.md

 6. **Enable `strict: true` in `tsconfig.json`.** Let the compiler catch architectural drift.

 TypeScript doesn’t just add types to JavaScript.
 It adds **discipline**.
 And in large-scale projects, discipline is what separates maintainable systems from legacy spaghetti.

----
-*Found this useful?
-Share it with your team, drop a comment with your favorite TypeScript narrowing pattern, or let me know which OOP principle you find hardest to apply in modern TS!*